-The Queensland Government is supporting the transition of Minjerribah from its past reliance on sand mining to a new future as a globally recognised destination for cultural and eco-tourism.
+The Queensland Government is supporting the transition of Minjerribah from its past reliance on sand mining to a new future as a leading destination for cultural and eco-tourism.
 The transition program, known as Minjerribah Futures, rests on a foundation of Quandamooka culture and sustainability.
 It seeks to achieve a Minjerribah that is environmentally pristine with a thriving economy.

 To see how the Minjerribah Futures projects are progressing check out our monthly project status update (PDF).

 Minjerribah Futures extends the work of the former North Stradbroke Island Economic Transition Strategy (PDF).
 View the Minjerribah and broader region profile (PDF).

-You can contact us:
+You can contact us via:

-Last updated: 08 May 2020
+Last updated: 22 Jul 2020